 I received my Ph.D. in Pure Math from Kent State University under Joe Diestel in 2008.
 My dissertation focused on absolute continuity and the range of vector measures.
 I also received an MA in math from Kent State University.
 My MS is from Potchefstroom University for Christian Higher Education in South Africa.
 It focused on conditional expectation in terms of positive projections.

 Previous teaching positions include part-time teacher at Potchefstroom University for Christian Higher Education – South Africa, graduate assistant at Kent State University – Ohio, Associate Professor at Jarvis Christian College – Texas, Assistant Professor at Texas A&M University- Central Texas.
-I am currently the program coordinator for the math and physics program.
+I am currently the program coordinator for the math program.
 I also advise 5 masters students.

 I have published research in functional analysis and measure theory.
 Current research interests focus on vector measures.
 I am also interested in developing an I-phone application for the University.